 I have two possible explanations to suggest:

 The first deals with the fact the courts interpret the Constitution.
 While the founders no doubt positioned the courts as above the political process to make them slower, this very position in many ways allows them to move faster.
 They have no Congress to lobby.
 But I still think this fact leaves out part of the explanation.
 If the founders set up the Constitution to greatly reduce the power of mass democracy (and the fear of “mob rule” runs throughout the Constitutional Convention debates as recorded by Madison) then we might wonder whether or not we live under a different Constitution altogether.
 Of course the words remain the same, but how we interpret and stretch it (note how the commerce clause experienced this in the 20th century) changed over time.
 The founders hoped for the Senate to dominate our government.
-Now we have powerful courts, an extremely powerful executive, and a legislature that asserts itself only when it stands in the way of what the executive wants to do.
+Now we have powerful courts, an extremely powerful executive, and an almost exclusively reactive legislature that asserts itself only when it stands in the way of what the executive wants to do

 Thus, when the courts interpret the Constitution today, they in fact interpret a different constitution then the one the founders set up.
 That explains the significant and rapid social changes.

 The second hypothesis . . .

 I think that the Constitution sought to create a senatorial democratic-infused oligarchy based on the Roman Senate of old.** If true, at first glance we obviously have a different constitution than the founders envisioned.
 But a second glance might suggest that not a great deal has changed.
 If polling data that suggests most Americans are pro-life and not in favor of gay marriage is correct, then we still can say that an oligarchy rules us.
 This oligarchy no longer resides in the senate, however, but in other places, be it media, the courts, and so on.
 If correct, then at least some of the fundamental guiding principles of the Constitution have not changed, but how we apply them has.